Baspa/react-uploadcare-transformations/README.md

 [![NPM](https://img.shields.io/npm/v/react-uploadcare-transformations.svg)](https://www.npmjs.com/package/react-uploadcare-transformations) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-Show images that are transformed with [Uploadcare](https://uploadcare.com/?via=vk10) image processing URLs.
+Show images that are transformed using [Uploadcare](https://uploadcare.com/?via=vk10) image processing URLs.
 No need to write or generate the URL yourself.
 Just pass the UUID of the file, optionally pass the custom CDN and add the transformations - through attributes - you want to apply and the React component generates the image for you.

 - [Requirements](#requirements)